 The sun is close to us, so it looks very big.
 All other stars are very far from us, so they look like tiny dots.
 You know that things appear smaller when they are away from us.

 Stars are only visible during night.
 During daytime, we are unable to see stars because of sunlight.

 Human beings have an innate ability to see shapes in anything which is otherwise abstract.
 We imagine various shapes in clouds although we know that no such shape exists in clouds.
 Similarly, we can imagine shapes in groups of stars.

 In the night sky, you can see different patterns formed by groups of stars.
 Such a pattern of stars is called constellation.
 Since ancient time, people have associated various shapes with certain groups of stars.

 Ursa Major or Big Bear is one such constellation.
 Ursa Minor or Small Bear is a constellation which looks like Ursa Major but is smaller in size.
 Ursa Major is called Saptrishi (Seven Sages) in Hindi.
 There are seven main stars in this constellation.
 Both the constellations look like ladle and hence are called Big Dipper and Small Dipper.
 You can easily recognize them by taking help from an elder in your family.
 You can also locate the Pole Star with the help of these constellations.

 The Pole Star always appears in the north when seen from the northern hemisphere.
 Its position remains the same throughout the night and never changes.
 During ancient days, sailors and caravans used the Pole Star to find directions during night.

-Planet: Some celestial bodies keep on moving around a star.
+Some celestial bodies keep on moving around a star.
 They are called planets.
 A planet does not have its own light.
 The earth is a planet.
 Venus, Mercury and Mars are other examples of planets.